gmr/helper/docs/example.rst

     ./myapp.py -c etc/myapp.yml -f

 That's about all there is to it.
-If you don't want to use the sleep/wake/process pattern but want to use an IOLoop, instead of extending :meth:`Controller.process <clihelper.Controller.process>`, extend :meth:`Controller.run <clihelper.Controller.run>`.
+If you don't want to use the sleep/wake/process pattern but want to use an IOLoop, instead of extending :meth:`Controller.process <helper.Controller.process>`, extend :meth:`Controller.run <helper.Controller.run>`.